Project 956 Sarych

 Guided Missile Destroyer

-The hull design is derived from the predecessor Kresta II cruisers.
+Work on the creation of a new destroyer started in 1971 and progressed rather slowly.
+The draft was approved by Admiral Gorshkov at the end of 1972.
+However, after that, the project continued to be amended.
+The steam turbine power plant has been replaced by a boiler-turbine, which is recognized by many experts as a rather unfortunate decision.
+Reports surfaced that 7 of the 17 Sovremenny-class destroyers built during the early 1980s suffered from poor maintenance and a structural design flaw in the high-pressure steam boiler system.
 The ship's propulsion system is based on two steam turbine engines, unlike the gas-turbines used on the Udaloy, each producing 50,000 horsepower together with four high pressure boilers.
 There are two fixed pitch propellers.
 The ship's maximum speed is just under 33 knots.
 At a fuel-economic speed of 18 knots the range is 3,920 miles.
 The endurance is 30 days.
+The hull design is derived from the predecessor Kresta II cruisers.

 The ship is equipped with the Moskit anti-ship missile system with two quadruple launchers installed port and starboard of the forward island and set at an angle about 15 degrees to the horizontal.
 The ship carries a total of eight Moskit 3M80E missiles.
 The air defense system is the Shtil surface to air missile.
 Two Shtil missile systems are installed, each on the raised deck behind the two-barreled 130 mm guns fore and aft of the two islands.
 The ships are further equipped with AK-130-MR-184 130 mm guns and four six-barrel AK-630 artillery systems for defense.
 Anti-submarine defense is provided by two double 533 mm torpedo tubes installed port and starboard, and two six-barrel anti-submarine rocket launchers, RBU-1000, with 48 rockets, and a Ka-27 helicopter.